 Concerning officer compensation, Witness Merrill testified that since filing the rate case, the Company looked at the market to see what other companies in the US were doing to deal with the economic conditions.
 The Company decided that its officers for both TECO Energy and TECO will receive no increase in compensation in 2009.
 The officers' total compensation for both TECO Energy and TECO officers was originally provided during discovery.
 These responses were updated to reflect no increases in compensation for the officers in 2009.
 These changes require an adjustment to decrease jurisdictional O&M expenses by \$129,655 (\$133,589 system) for the TECO Energy officers' compensation allocated to TECO.
-Also, an adjustment is required to decrease jurisdictional O&M expenses by \$77,157 (\$79,498 system) for the TECO officers' compensation.
-The total adjustment is a decrease in jurisdictional O&M expense of \$206,812 (\$213,088 system) for all the officers of both companies.
+Also, an adjustment is required to decrease jurisdictional O&M expenses by \$77,157 (\$79,498 system) for the TECO officers' compensation for both companies.
 With the exception of our adjustment to the Incentive Compensation Plan, we do not support OPC's adjustment with respect to the level of compensation of TECO employees.
 TECO has otherwise presented sufficient information to demonstrate that the level of its salaries and employee benefits are reasonable.
 The Company conducts considerable market analysis that it uses to target its total compensation at the 50th percentile when its pay rates are compared to external market data for similar Company positions.
 The Company's market analysis also shows that its benefit program is slightly below the national average.
 TECO has maintained its average total compensation for benchmarked exempt and non-exempt jobs at or below the market average.